shinobi5/skeletor/README.md

 ## Styling

-For web components styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) for encapsulated styles.
+When using web components, styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and will be scoped to the component.

 For global styles minimal CSS is provided with CLI tools to watch for changes and concatenate the individual files into a single minified `styles.css`.